 On your way back to town, make a brief stop at the Gonggoji Farm.
 Located in Yegu village, Gonggoji is a man-made flower park with daffodils and camellia trees that bloom full well in spring and early summer.

 As the day begins to get warmer, cool down at the Geoje-do Sea Spa(055-638-3000-9) which is a hot spring using alkali water that has great benefits for the skin.
 The spa has an indoor and outdoor fun water park and even a fruit spa that remains opens until midnight!

 With the clock ticking and time for your departure getting closer, you might only have a couple of hours left before you leave Geoje and head back home.
 Before heading back, do make a stop at the Okpo Victory Commemorative Park.
 The exhibition hall is elected to honor the victory of Admiral Yi Sun-Shin against the Japanese invasion of 1592 and the story is a proud moment in the heart of all the native islanders.

-A final destination in Geoje would without a doubt be the, a bamboo theme park located atop a hill and offering great ocean views.
-Along with fun activities like zip lining and paint ball, the park has a quaint coffee shop that would be an ideal stop to enjoy a cuppa and watch the sunset before your journey back home.
+A final destination in Geoje would without a doubt be the bamboo theme park located atop a hill offering great ocean views.
+Along with fun activities like zip-lining and paintball, the park has a quaint coffee shop that would be an ideal stop to enjoy a cuppa and watch the sunset before your journey back home.

-Although not as popular as its sister island Jeju, Geoje-do does offer a great blend of nature, adventure, history, culture, relaxation and entertainment, making it an ideal holiday destination right in middle of the fast paced urban life we are accustomed to.
+Although not as popular as its sister island Jeju, Geoje-do does offer a great blend of nature, adventure, history, culture, relaxation and entertainment, making it an ideal holiday destination right in the middle of the fast-paced urban life we are accustomed to.
 So this summer take a break and enjoy the beauty of this island paradise; a slice of fantasy before turning back to reality!